 Factor Level I Level II Level III Level IV

 Education and Relevant

 Experience

 This factor assesses the education and years of experience, as well as the type and relevance of experience, required to perform the duties of the position adequately.
 Education and training may be substituted for years of experience.
 The factor also assesses the value of any specialized training, licensing or certification to the requirements of the position.
-High school diploma plus 0-1 year of relevant experience or equivalent combination of education, experience and specific training.
-High school diploma plus 2 years relevant experience or equivalent combination of education, experience and specific training.
-High school diploma, post-high school business/secretarial training plus 5 years progressively more responsible experience in an administrative capacity or an equivalent combination of education, experience and specific training.
-Associate degree in a related field plus 7 years progressively responsible experience in an administrative capacity, particularly in an executive environment and/or a supervisory role, or an equivalent combination of education, experience and specific training.
-Effective 4/1/00
+High school diploma.
+High school diploma plus 2 years relevant experience, or an equivalent combination of education and experience.
+High school diploma, plus 5 years progressively more responsible experience in an administrative capacity, or an equivalent combination of education and experience.
+Associate degree in a related field plus 7 years progressively responsible experience in an administrative capacity, particularly in an executive environment and/or a supervisory role, or an equivalent combination of education and experience.